 Static SOD (SSOD) is the simplest variation of SOD.
-In table 1 we show our expression of several forms of SSOD.
-These include new forms of SSOD which have not previously been identified in the literature.
-This demonstrates how $RCL\ 2000$ helps us in understanding SOD and discovering new basic forms of it.
+In Table I, we show our expression of several forms of SSOD.
+These include new forms of SSOD that have not previously been identified in the literature.
+This demonstrates how RCL 2000 helps us in understanding SOD and discovering new basic forms of it.

 Property 1 is the most straightforward property.
-The SSOD requirement is that no user should be assigned to two roles which are conflicting each other.
+The SSOD requirement is that no user should be assigned to two roles which are in conflict with each other.
 In other words, it means that conflicting roles cannot have common users.
-RCL 2000 can clearly express this property.
-This property is the classic formulation of SSOD which is identified by several papers including [Gligor et al. 1998; Kuhn 1997; Sandhu et al. 1996].
+RCL 2000 can clearly express this property, which is the classic formulation of SSOD identified by several papers including Gligor et al. [1998], Kuhn [1997], and Sandhu et al. [1996].
 It is a role-centric property.